cboozb/aspnet/Samples/WebApi/OData/v4/ODataQueryableSample/ReadMe.txt

 or by using the ODataQueryOptions action parameter which allows the action to manually inspect the query before it is being executed.

-The CustomerController shows using [EnableQuery] attribute and the OrderController shows how to use the ODataQueryOptions parameter.
-The ResponseController is similar to the CustomerController but instead of the GET action returning IEnumerable<Customer> it returns an HttpResponseMessage.
+The CustomersController shows using [EnableQuery] attribute and the OrdersController shows how to use the ODataQueryOptions parameter.
+The ResponseController is similar to the CustomersController but instead of the GET action returning IEnumerable<Customer> it returns an HttpResponseMessage.
 This allows us to add extra header fields, manipulate the status code, etc. while still using query functionality.